GameWithPixels/PixelsUnityPlugin/README.md

 Profiles define when and how your dice will light up.
 A profile is made up of a list of rules.
-Each rule associates an event (for example roll is equal to 1, or dice is picked up) with an action such as playing a luminous pattern on the die or an audio clip in the app.
+Each rule associates an event (for example roll is equal to 1, or dice is picked up) with an action such as playing an animation on the die or an audio clip in the app.

 See the
 [_Profiles_](https://gamewithpixels.github.io/PixelsUnityPlugin/namespace_systemic_1_1_unity_1_1_pixels_1_1_profiles.html)